gazpachu/joanmira/pages/blog/2016-08-17---how-to-set-up-a-react-es6-app-for-production-on-ubuntu/index.md

 ### Introduction

-Node.js is an open source JavaScript runtime environment for easily building server-side and networking applications.
+Node.js is an open-source JavaScript runtime environment for easily building server-side and networking applications.
 The platform runs on Linux, OS X, FreeBSD, and Windows.
 Node.js applications can be run at the command line, but we'll focus on running them as a service, so that they will automatically restart on reboot or failure, and can safely be used in a production environment.

 In this tutorial, we will cover setting up a production-ready Node.js environment on a single Ubuntu 16.04 server.
 This server will run a Node.js application managed by PM2, and provide users with secure access to the application through an Nginx reverse proxy with basic auth.